quark-star771/my-apps/README.md

 ### Note
 To run this app locally, you’ll need to configure your own `.env` file with the necessary API keys and environment variables.
 Without this configuration, the app will not function as expected.

 ---

-## Future Plans
-This project is a work in progress, with plans to implement additional features like a calculator, weather dashboard, notes page, and an interactive forum.
-Stay tuned for updates!

----